Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     In the above example, placing the **ngModel** directive within the brackets and parens creates a **two-way binding** of the variable "serverName".
 So, when the input text is changed, the variable "serverName" is updated immediately and then the updated value is sent out to any place it is referred to, as in the string interpolation in the \<p> tag.

     **Note**: If, somewhere else, the value of serverName was modified, the value shown in the input box would itself get updated; *i.e.*, the change in the input field flows *from* the input box and *to* the input box.

+### Lifecycle Hooks

+1. Ng4 supports several **lifecycle hooks**.
+These are points at which we can set code to run; for example, upon the creation of a component, or upon any changes to the component.
+Maybe we would like, every time a certain page is rendered, to call to a weather API and get current waeather data to display on the page.

+2. In order to use a lifecycle hook, we must import it from *@angular/core*, then we have to add it into our component via the keyword *implements*, as follows:
+    ```javascript
+    import { Component, OnInit } from '@angular/core';

+    @Component({
+        selector: 'app-element',
+        templateUrl: './element.component.html',
+        styleUrls: ['./element.component.css'],
+    })

+    export class ElementComponent implements OnInit {

+        ngOnInit() {
+            . . . do stuff here
+        }
+    }
+    ```
+    Note the use of **OnInit** in the import and implement, but of **ngOnInit** as a class method.

+2. Lifecyle events are events that are fired throughout the lifecycle of the component.
+They include:

+#### ngOnInit

+1. **ngOnInit** is called on component initialization, before rendering, but **after** the first ngOnChanges call.
+It is only called once (upon initialization), whereas *ngOnChanges* is called on every change.

+2. Because it occurs after the first *ngOnChanges*, and after the constructor, so it will have all properties set up and ready before it starts to act.

+#### ngOnChanges

+1. **ngOnChanges** is called immediately upon the creation of a new component, and is called whenever an input bound values change (*i.e.*, properties with the @Input decorator).

+2. This is the only lifecycle hook that gets an argument, which is "changes: SimpleChanges".
+This is an object with *currentValue* and *previousValue* properties, as well as a boolean "firstChange".

+#### ngDoCheck

+**ngDoCheck** is called during every Angular2 change dectection cycle, whether or not there has been a change.
+It can be used to check on things that Ng4's checking might not pick up.

+#### ngAfterContentInit

+**ngAfterContentInit** is called after content is inserted via the \<ng-content> directive.

+#### ngAfterContentChecked

+**ngAfterContentChecked** is called after every check of inserted content

+#### ngAfterViewInit

+**ngAfterViewInit** is called after component's view(s) are initialized (and child views)

+#### ngAfterViewChecked

+**ngAfterViewChecked** is called after every check of a component's view(s) (and child views)

+#### ngOnDestroy

+**ngOnDestroy**	is called just before the component is destroyed.
+This is a very important hook, allowing us to do clean-up work.

 ## III.
 Directives
 ### Introduction